 Please note: Individuals may attempt the oral examination before the Qualifications Board without taking the required courses if they have an Associate of The Insurance Institute of Canada (AIIC), Fellow of the Insurance Institute of Canada (FIIC) or Chartered Insurance Professional (CIP) designation.

 Deposit of a cheque or money order does not automatically mean that the individual is licensed.
 Following good management practices, all cheques are deposited upon receipt.
-The effective date of an individual's licence is listed on the FSCO website and a paper copy is issued by FSCO.
+The effective date of an individual's licence is listed on the FSCO website.
 A $35.00 fee will be charged for cheques returned for non-sufficient funds.

 Individuals employed by an insurer and working as adjusters do not need a licence.

 Insurance Adjuster Application